 To configure the proxy settings, click the wrench icon on the right side of the header toolbar, choose “Settings”, and select the Proxy tab.

-This is disabled by default and can be turned on using the toggle switch.
+Custom proxy settings are disabled by default and can be turned on using the toggle switch.

 Choose the type of proxy server by checking the appropriate checkboxes.
 By default, both